graphql/graphql-spec/spec/Section 6 -- Execution.md

 - If {serial} is not provided, initialize it to {false}.
 - Let {groupedFieldSet} and {newDeferUsages} be the result of {CollectFields(objectType, selectionSet, variableValues)}.
-- Let {fieldPlan} be the result of {BuildFieldPlan(groupedFieldSet)}.
+- Let {executionPlan} be the result of {BuildExecutionPlan(groupedFieldSet)}.
-- Let {data} and {incrementalDataRecords} be the result of {ExecuteFieldPlan(newDeferUsages, fieldPlan, objectType, initialValue, variableValues, serial)}.
+- Let {data} and {incrementalDataRecords} be the result of {ExecuteExecutionPlan(newDeferUsages, executionPlan, objectType, initialValue, variableValues, serial)}.
 - Let {errors} be the list of all _field error_ raised while completing {data}.
 - If {incrementalDataRecords} is empty, return an unordered map containing